TonyNgaiNex/hands-up-clicker/README.md

 1. Go to Projects -> Environments.
 There should be a "production" environment created by default.
 Also create a "staing" environment.

-1. Go to Products -> Remote Config.
-Add any remote configs as needed.

 1. On Unity, select Edit -> Project Settings -> Services.
+    1. Click "Unlink project".
-Select the new project created -> Link Unity project to cloud project.
+    1. Select the new project created -> Link Unity project to cloud project.
     1. Also do File -> Save project.
 Commit the changes in `ProjectSettings/ProjectSettings.asset`.

 1. On `Assets/Prefabs/Singletons/CommonSingletons.prefab`, drag and drop the prefab `Assets/Prefabs/Singletons/RemoteConfigManager.prefab` to enable Remote Config.